 This robotic competition is intended to promote friendly competition and encourage group participation in the robotics hobby.
 Design constraints are few (robot size limited by the tabletop space.)
 Innovation is welcome and to be expected.
 Enjoy!

 Build a device that will follow a line to the end and return to the start, coming to a complete stop.
-Timing starts as the line is entered and stops when the machine comes to a complete stop.
+Timing starts once the robot begins to move and stops when the machine comes to a complete stop.
 Two timed attempts per entrant is allowed.
 Lowest time wins this portion of the challenge.
+Robots that do not start within 30 seconds of the operator's startup routine are disqualified.

 The four addresses will be at known distances from the end of the line.
 The mail, a standard size business card, will be supplied to the participant before the start of the mail run in order to be affixed to the robot in such a way to allow accurate mail deployment.
 The robot is expected to drive from the Post Office to the end of the route, turn or backup, deliver the mail and return to the Post Office, coming to a complete stop.
 As in the first phase, two timed attempts per entrant are allowed.
 The lowest time wins this portion of the challenge.

-Since we are talking about a tabletop challenge (and not our own tables), the game will be played on a white board that sits on top of a table (or floor if tables are not available).
+The challenge is played on a white board that sits on top of a table (or floor if tables are not available).
 The dimensions of the board are approximately 48 x 24 x 1/4 inches.

 The robot should be able to make tight turns.
 Competitors may test and tune their robot to the competition track before the competition.